Superman in film: Superman Returns sequel (2008–2009)

 Four months before the release of Superman Returns, Warner Bros. announced a summer 2009 theatrical release date for a sequel, with Bryan Singer returning as director, along with Brandon Routh, Kevin Spacey, Kate Bosworth, Sam Huntington, Frank Langella, and Tristan Lake Leabu expected to reprise their roles.

 After the release of Superman Returns in July 2006, the studio was hesitant on moving forward with development.
-Warner Brothers President Alan F. Horn explained that Superman Returns was a successful film, but that it "should have done $500 million worldwide" and that the film could have featured more action for the young male audience.
+Warner Bros.
+President Alan F. Horn explained that Superman Returns was a successful film, but that it "should have done $500 million worldwide" and that the film could have featured more action for the young male audience.
 Singer was critical to the studio complaints, and considered that the film was financially successful enough to guarantee a sequel.

 Filming was supposed to start in March 2008.
 While no screenplay was ever written, Singer would have titled it Man of Steel, stressing that it would have been more action-packed than Superman Returns.

 Though Singer had an interest in Darkseid as the main villain, writer Michael Dougherty was interested in using Brainiac for the proposed sequel:In my mind, if the Kryptonians really were a space-faring race ... it would only make sense that there would've been colonies and off-planet missions ... other Kryptonians making their way to Earth seemed like a pretty big one.
 It wouldn't necessarily be evil right off the bat.
 That's too easy and cliché ...
-I think it'd be interesting to see how these other Kryptonians show up, land and have all these powers and [have to learn] how to adapt to them.
+I think it'd be interesting to see how these other Kryptonians show up, land, and have all these powers and [have to learn] how to adapt to them.
 In February 2007, the studio commissioned husband and wife duo Michele and Kieran Mulroney to write a script for a Justice League film, halting development for the Superman Returns sequel.
 The Justice League script was submitted to Warner Bros. the following June, which prompted the studio to immediately fast-track production of what was to be titled Justice League: Mortal.
 As Singer went on to film Valkyrie (2008) the next month, George Miller signed to direct in September.